-- The Chair of the On-call Steering Group, Terry McDermott, had welcomed the work being done and it was noted that he had a place on the sounding board. - Members praised the work of Cllr Nick Chard and the workforce team, and the progress they had made in negotiations was noted. - Members asked what impact the additional funding announcement from the Scottish Government would have on the NJC negotiation.
-Gill explained the Scottish FRS and FBU representatives in Scotland had recently issued a joint statement on how work in relation to the changes Scottish Government wish to see would be taken forward.
-It made reference to the Board, management and union being fully committed to the NHC and that anything involved in the national negotiation would therefore be progressed through NJC routes.
+- The Chair of the On-call Steering Group, Terry McDermott, had welcomed the work being done and it was noted that he had a place on the Matzak sounding board. - Members praised the work of Cllr Nick Chard and the workforce team, and the progress they had made was noted. - Members asked what impact the additional funding from the Scottish Government would have.
+Gill explained that Scottish FRAs had issued a joint statement (board, management and FBU), stating that both parties fully support the NJC and that anything involved in national negotiation would be pursued through the NJC.
+Local Scottish issues would be dealt with through their own local processes.